Musa Hitam

-Tun Musa bin Hitam (Jawi: موسى بن هيتم; born 18 April 1934) is a Malaysian politician who was Deputy Prime Minister of Malaysia from 1981 to 1986, serving under Mahathir Mohamad.
+Musa bin Hitam (Jawi: موسى بن هيتم; born 18 April 1934) is a Malaysian retired politician who served as the Deputy Prime Minister of Malaysia from 1981 to 1986, serving under Mahathir Mohamad.
 He was the chairman of Sime Darby Berhad.

 Early life and education

-Musa bin Hitam was born in Johor Bahru, British Malaya in 1934.
-Musa was born to a Malay father of Javanese descent and a mother of Chinese descent, who was adopted by and grew up in a Malay household at the age of five.
+Musa bin Hitam was born on 18 April 1934 in Johor Bahru, British Malaya, to a Malay father of Javanese descent and a mother of Chinese descent, who was adopted by and grew up in a Malay household at the age of five.

-He continued his studies at the English College Johore Bahru.
-He also received his bachelor's degree from the University of Malaya and his master's degree from the University of Sussex.
+Musa continued his studies at the English College Johore Bahru.
+He received his bachelor's degree from the University of Malaya and his master's degree from the University of Sussex.
 He has since been awarded with various honours, including an Honorary Doctorate from the University of Sussex and an Honorary Doctorate from Ohio University (in 1980).
 Musa has held various posts at the international level at various times.
 These included being Chairman of the Commonwealth Parliamentary Association, Member of the Board of UNESCO, Leader of the Commonwealth Observer Delegation to the Malawi general elections and Member of the Commonwealth Ministers Delegations to Nigeria, Pakistan, Fiji and Gambia.

 Political career

-In the 1960s, Musa was briefly Acting Secretary-General of UMNO.
+In the 1960s, Musa was briefly served as Acting Secretary-General of UMNO.
 He was later expelled from the party in the wake of the 13 May racial rioting for insubordination to Prime Minister and UMNO President Tunku Abdul Rahman.
 During his political exile, he obtained his Master's from the University of Sussex.

-In 1971, he was readmitted to UMNO under the Tunku's successor, Tun Abdul Razak.
+In 1971, he was readmitted to UMNO under the Tunku's successor, Abdul Razak Hussein.
 He rose quickly, becoming Deputy Whip of the Alliance coalition in Parliament, and was elected as a member of the UMNO Supreme Council.
 He was elected as a UMNO Vice-President in 1978.

-When Mahathir bin Mohamad succeeded Hussein Onn as Prime Minister of Malaysia, he declared the election for the Deputy Presidency of UMNO open; and thus by extension the Deputy Prime Ministership — was open; he would not support any candidate.
+When Mahathir Mohamad succeeded Hussein Onn as Prime Minister of Malaysia, he declared the election for the Deputy Presidency of UMNO open; and thus by extension the Deputy Prime Ministership — was open; he would not support any candidate.
 Musa Hitam faced Tengku Razaleigh Hamzah in 1981 the party election.
 Eventually, Musa won the election with 722 votes to Razaleigh's 517 votes, becoming the new Deputy President and Deputy Prime Minister.
 Razaleigh blamed himself for taking "a rather passive stance" and not having a campaign strategy.